TheNordicYogi/NordicYogi/posts/earlybird.md

 I am always skeptical when anyone wants to sell me anything, but as all good things come, I found it when I wasn't looking.

 My friend wouldn't stop raving about **Early Bird** and it's incredible benefits.
-Feeling restless, consantly crashing from 3 cups of coffee per day, and the copious amounts of dairy that came long with it, I was desparate to try something different.
+Feeling restless, constantly crashing from 3 cups of coffee per day, and the copious amounts of dairy that came with it, I was desperate to try something different.

-And boy, am I glad that I did. **Early Bird** has changed my life by changing my morning.
+**Early Bird** has changed my life by changing my morning.
 I start every morning by drinking 12 ounces of **Early Bird** within 60 seconds of waking up.
 My far-more-skeptical wife is also sold!
 Since I started using **Early Bird** I haven't slept-in once, I don't crash at 2:00 PM, and I am far more productive.
 I look forward to my mornings!

 THANK YOU, **EARLY BIRD**